 While many are quick to state that Sicura’s during this time period were manufactured by Breitling, the truth is that while the two watch companies were certainly owned by the same man, Ernest Schieder (of Sicura), but they were operated separately.
 That said, Sicura - through its purchase of the defunct Breitling brand - did succeed in saving Breitling from bankruptcy during this time period.

-As a consequence of the Quartz Crisis, Breitling suspended operations in 1978, laid off all its workers and sold Breitling assets to the highest bidders - Sinn bought completed / partially completed watches and Ollech & Wajs bought the machinery and unassembled parts.
+As a consequence of the Quartz Crisis, Breitling suspended operations in 1978, laid off all its workers and sold Breitling assets to the highest bidders - German watch company Sinn bought completed / partially completed watches and Ollech & Wajs bought the machinery and unassembled parts.
 A year later, in early 1979, Schneider signed an agreement with Willy Breitling to buy the right to the brands "Breitling" and "Navitimer".

-Schneider introduced new models and breathed new life into Breitling, meeting with such success that he phased the Sicura brand name out and replaced it wholesale to Breitling.
+Schneider introduced new models and breathed new life into Breitling, meeting with such success he phased the Sicura brand name out and replaced it wholesale to Breitling.
 Schneider would go on to live a remarkably full life as President of Breitling until his death in 2015 at the age of 94 - and like all things Swiss, his son Theodore Schneider took over as the leader of Breitling.

 CASE: Stainless-steel case measures 38mm x 43mm, not including crown, is in exceptional condition with no atypical wear or deep scratches and it retains the brushed finish on case top.
 Matching caseback, with Sicura coat-of-arms inscription.